 Cockroaches are becoming an increasingly common pest species in UK and will infest domestic properties as well as commercial premises.
 Cockroaches will multiply rapidly under favorable conditions and very quickly a handful of insects can develop into an infestation of many hundreds or even thousands.
 If single cockroach is found on a food serving, handling or storage site during a local authority inspection it is very likely that that the premises will be immediately closed until the infestation has been dealt with.
 This is due to the high risk of these insects transferring a range of harmful pathogens via the contamination of food and other surfaces.

-Prevention of a harmful infestation is of course better than cure and this is why Titan Pest Control offer insect monitoring services as part of all of our service contracts as well as general advise on minimising the risk of public hygiene relevant pests establishing themselves within a premises.
+Prevention of a harmful infestation is of course better than cure and this is why Titan Pest Control offer insect monitoring services as part of all of our service contracts as well as general advice on minimising the risk of public hygiene relevant pests establishing themselves within a premises.

 Below is some general information on the most commonly found cockroaches in the UK: